now4yreal/scripts/README.md

 # scripts
-Record some useful scripts for debug or other uses.
+some useful scripts for debug or other uses.